SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/August_2024/new-ui-sql.md

 ### Model write options

 In this release, we've updated the UX and capabilities of the target model format and write options.
-In the previous release, you'd find **advance settings** are available for defining model write formats and lots of other DBT options (left).
+In the previous release, you'd find **Advance Settings** are available for defining model write formats and lots of other DBT options (left).
 In this release, the advance settings are still available, but the most frequently used settings are accessible in the target model Gem as well (right).

 ![ModelWrites](./img/target-model.png)